manmatej/chmu-process/README.md

 Result is bunch of zip files.

 ### Unzip process
 This one will handle downloaded zips.
 Only mean air temperature as example.
 Unzip, and process into flat data frame starting 01.01.1961 ending 31.01.2019.
 There are a lot of missing data, individual station vary in logging period.
 All data are merged together.
-See airTmean.tiff to check missing data.
+See airTmean.jpg to check missing data.
+X axis = date, Y axis = station ID